 Remedios Montalbo and A. Michael Young and the Ann Arbor Symphony (A2SO) are pleased to announce the formation of two new scholarships designed for a graduating senior at Pinckney Community High School and at Ypsilanti Community High to attend a college, university or technical school in a general field of study.
 These are in addition to scholarships for a Pinckney and Ypsilanti High School graduating senior in music- or arts-related field that began in 2017.

-The scholarships will be awarded at the spring 2018 graduation ceremonies at the community high schools.
-Each of the one-year, $2,500 scholarship is based on the Young’s deep pride in their community, their respect for education, their belief in the potential that is part of every youngster, and their abiding respect for the spirit of volunteerism.
+The scholarships are typically awarded at spring graduation ceremonies at the community high schools.
+Each of the one-year, $2,500 scholarships is based on the Young’s deep pride in their community, their respect for education, their belief in the potential that is part of every youngster, and their abiding respect for the spirit of volunteerism.

 A. Michael Young is the son of a German immigrant who earned a living as a photographer in Detroit, Michigan.
 His mother was a piano accompanist at several Detroit Public Schools and Churches.
 He attended a cooperative school (work-study program) to help fund his undergraduate degree and completed graduate work in biochemistry with the help of research assistantships.